It's 800-941-Sean, if you want to be a part of the program.

 Oh, that's great.

-And it all started with an education process called renewing American Civilization, which evolved into the contract with America.
+And it all started with an education process called Renewing American Civilization, which evolved into the contract with America.

-And we were kind of taking the lessons that you learned from your own experience and applying it to today and I interrupted you when talking about the Republican primary and your two lake theory and I want you to pick it up from there.
+And we were kind of taking the lessons that you learned from your own experience and applying it to today.

 Sure.

-Well my two leg theory is really simple.
+Well, my two-lake theory is really simple.

 There's a big lake that has right now about 53% of the Republican Party, and that's for Trump.

-There's a smaller lake which is about 40%, and that lake is now divided up between a lot of people.
+There's a smaller lake, which is about 40%, and that lake is now divided up between a lot of people.

-Governor DeSantis had an opportunity, I think, to completely dominate that lake, in which case the race would have been one of two candidates, but he didn't dominate it.
+Governor DeSantis had an opportunity, I think, to completely dominate that lake, in which case, the race would have been one of two candidates.

 And the result is you now have lots and lots of candidates.

-You know, the fact that you have so many different candidates, I think the Vice President Pence has announced, I think Governor Christie's announcing uh and of course down in Mar a Largo they pop a champagne every time there's a new candidate because uh Trump would love nothing more than to have fifteen or twenty candidates dividing up the smaller lake well he just gets to cheerfully uh continue to be a majority.
+And of course, down in Mar-a-Largo, they pop a champagne every time there's a new candidate because Trump would love nothing more than to have 15 or 20 candidates dividing up the smaller lake where he just gets to cheerfully continue to be a majority.

-Okay that's his base.
+Okay, that's his base.

-Well I think Trump would have a hard time winning an election if the issue was Trump.
+Well, I think Trump would have a hard time winning an election if the issue was Trump.

 But the issue is not going to be Trump.